Best Small Automatic Cars 2023: Cars for new and city drivers

 Looking for a first car?
 Or a model suited to city life?
-There’s nothing better for a first-time driver or inner-city dwellers than a small automatic car!
-They’re compact.
+There’s nothing better for a first-time driver or inner-city dwellers than an automatic small car!
 They’re nimble.
-They’re easy to drive.
+They’re fun to drive.
 And there’s so many to choose from.

 Their compact dimensions mean they easily fit into tight spots, which also keeps their handling tight and agile.
-And with an automatic gearbox, you’ve got one less thing to worry about.
+And with your choice of automatic gearboxes (including Dual Clutch, Variable Transmission and Automatic Manual Transmission) you’ve got one less thing to worry about.
 Smooth acceleration and no clutch gives you the freedom to fully appreciate the driving experience whilst keeping it highly accessible.

 Most cars are available as manual or automatic, with auto transmissions gaining popularity because of their ease of use and introduction of advanced tech, like driving modes.
 Electric models are also becoming more popular by the day, with most hybrids and all EVs offering automatic gearboxes.
-Electric cars are perfect for city living as there’s no emissions and reduced running costs.
+Electric cars are perfect for city living as there are no emissions and they're cheap to run.

 Explore the list below for some of the best small automatic cars on the market!